-Seamless transfer: The Ohio Transfer Module is a set of courses that fulfills the general education requirements at public colleges in Ohio.
-You can take the Transfer Module at Columbus State, then transfer to another college to finish your bachelor's degree.
+Seamless transfer: The Ohio Transfer 36 is a set of courses that fulfills the general education requirements at public colleges in Ohio.
+You can take the Transfer 36 at Columbus State, then transfer to another college/university to finish your bachelor's degree.

-The Transfer Module contains 36-40 semester hours of course credits in English composition, mathematics, fine arts, humanities, social science, behavioral science, natural science, physical science and interdisciplinary courses.
+The Ohio Transfer 36 contains 36 semester hours of course credits in English composition, mathematics, fine arts, humanities, social science, behavioral science, natural science, physical science and interdisciplinary courses.

 Contents Of This Page